|

 Most

-communication methods (apart from smoke signals, carrier
+communication methods (apart from smoke signals,

-journal, the Skeptic.
+a quarterly journal, the Skeptic.

 What

-are the highlights of the year, from a Skeptics perspective?
+are the highlights of the year, from a Skeptics

 The

-awarding of the Australian Skeptics Eureka Prize for
+awarding of the Australian Skeptics Eureka Prize

-Critical Thinking (which happened last week), our
+for Critical Thinking (which happened last week),

-annual convention (which happens next weekend) at
+our annual convention (which happens next weekend)

-Award (for "the perpetrator of the most preposterous
+Spoon Award (for "the perpetrator of the

-piece of paranormal piffle").
-Publication day
+most preposterous piece of paranormal piffle").

-for The
+Publication day for The

-Skeptic, but that's largely because I am the editor.
+Skeptic, but that's largely because I am the

-enough).
+(not often enough).

 How